elastic/integrations/packages/gcp/docs/loadbalancing.md

 | user_agent.version | Version of the user agent. | keyword |

-An example event for `load_balancer` looks as following:
+An example event for `loadbalancing` looks as following:

 ```json
 {